Salem bin Laden

-Salem bin Laden (سالم بن لادن) (4 January 1946 – 29 May 1988) was a Saudi Arabian investor and businessman.
+Salem bin Laden (سالم بن لادن) (4 January 1946 – 29 May 1988) was a Saudi Arabian investor and billionaire businessman.

 Life

 Salem was the eldest son of Muhammad bin Laden, the founder of the Saudi Binladin Group, and a half-brother of the militant jihadist Osama bin Laden.
 Bin Laden was educated at Millfield and acted as the patriarch of the bin Laden family after the 1967 death of his father.
 Salem managed the family's extensive investment portfolio and was in charge of the family income distribution.
 He also oversaw the individual education plans for each of his (half-) brothers and (half-) sisters.
 Just like his father, he highly valued the close relationship of the bin Ladens with the Saudi royal family.
 He provided means and support to the family during the Mecca uprising of 1979.

 George W. Bush knew James Bath, a Texan businessman who served as the North American representative for rich Saudis among Bin Laden relatives, and using Bath connections he met billionaire Salem bin Laden, banker and BCCI Khalid bin Mahfouz.
 The two Saudis were willing to invest in the oil business.
 Salem bin Laden was one of the investors in the Arbusto oil company, created by George W. Bush in 1979.

 Salem owned a house in Orlando, Florida, and often used it for vacation stays.